cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesQuarantine"></a>
 # **packagesQuarantine**
-> PackageQuarantineResponse packagesQuarantine(owner, repo, identifier, data)
+> PackageQuarantine packagesQuarantine(owner, repo, identifier, data)

 Quarantine or restore a package.